- 1 Contributing

 Creating New Formatting Options

-Content stripping uses Perl Compatible Regular Expressions to match the text you what to remove or replace (replacing uses a simple text string).
+Content stripping uses Perl Compatible Regular Expressions to match the content you what to remove or replace.
 If you are not familiar with regular expressions, it is imperative that you read and understand the documentation here before modifying existing strip options or creating new ones.
 Badly formed regular expressions can cause serious problems, including data loss, sustained high CPU usage and crashes.
-Some handy online resources for testing regular expressions are RegExr, REGex TESTER and regexpal.
+Some handy online resources for learning about and testing regular expressions are RegExr, REGex TESTER and regexpal.

-As an example, if we wanted to add a new stripping option to match one or more tab spaces which are followed by one or two digits, then by one or more spaces, we would first make sure that the “Strip expression” radio button is selected and then enter a descriptive name for our new option in the “Expression friendly name” field, such as “Tabs nums spaces”, then in the “Expression code” field we could use this:
+As an example, if we wanted to add a new stripping option to remove all instances of the word “dog”, we would first make sure that the “Strip expression” radio button is selected and then enter a descriptive name for our new option in the “Expression friendly name” field, such as “remove dog”.
+Then in the “Expression code” field we could use this:

-As a replacing example, perhaps we want a new option that replaces “dog” with “cat”.
-After making sure that the “Replacement expression” radio button is selected, again we would provide a simple descriptive name for our new option in the “Expression friendly name” field, such as “Censored”, and in the “Expression code” field we would then enter:
+As a replacement example, perhaps we want a new option that replaces “dog” with “cat”.
+After making sure that the “Replacement expression” radio button is selected, again we would provide a simple descriptive name for our new option in the “Expression friendly name” field, such as “cat”.
+Then in the “Expression code” field we could use this:

-The 3 key words you may use for replacement expressions are “_SPACE“, “_TAB” and “_RETURN” (case sensitive, without quotes).
+There are also 3 special key words you may use in your replacement expressions; _SPACE, _TAB and _RETURN (case sensitive).
 Each instance of a keyword will insert a single horizontal space, horizontal tab space, or vertical space, respectively.
 Multiple keywords are joined without any separator or spaces.
 For example, if you wanted an option that would replace stripped text with a single vertical space, you would enter the following in the “Expression code” field:

 The “_SPACE” and “_TAB” keywords are used in the same way and you can mix keywords if you want: